xenya52/education/project_brainstorming/MediaStack/README.md

         - setupGrid() sets up the grid to display media files
         - refreshGrid() refreshes the grid to show the latest media files
     - Add tests for MainView with JUnit, but afterwards what was a mistake because of my TDD rule
-5. 02.06 - Implement file upload, deletion functionality (idk i think there a no tests possible form my view now), Implement file storage in the local file system (1h / 1h 30min)
+5. 02.06 - Implement file upload, deletion functionality (idk i think there a no tests possible form my view now), Implement file storage in the local file system (1h)
+    - Didnt happen
+7. 03.06 - Bug fixing and code cleanup, looking for potential patterns (1h)
+    - Didnt happen
+7. 04.06 - A short User Manual / Documentation and final touches (30 min)
+    - Didnt happen
+- 04.6 - Adjust Readme.md, Add a file storage service, No db caching anymore, work with TDD (2h)
    - Already implemented the file upload and deletion functionality in the MainView, so I just need to add the file storage in the local file system
    - Add tests for MediaFileStorageService to ensure file storage works correctly
    - Add a MediaFileStorageService to handle file storage in the local file system, and add every .db to the .gitignore file
    - Put MediaDatabase from a temporary cache to a SQLite database in my project root
       - jdbc:sqlite:memory:myDb?cache=shared -> jdbc:sqlite:media-stack.db, and ddl-auto is set to update
    - Make a final MediaFileService Attribute for MediaFileStorageService to handle file storage
-6. 03.06 - Bug fixing and code cleanup, looking for potential patterns (1h)
+    - Addjust the README.md file with a short user manual and documentation
-    - Total not needed at this point because everything works as expected (Note: Consider improve the user experience with better error handling and design)
+    - Total not needed at this point because everything works as expected
+      - (Note: Consider improve the user experience with better error handling and design)
    - No design patterns used at this point, but I think the Builder and Director pattern is a good choice for the MediaFileModel
-7. 04.06 - A short User Manual / Documentation and final touches (30 min)
-    - Addjust the README.md file with a short user manual and documentation

 **Week 2:**